SAML-Toolkits/php-saml/README.md

 The getSPMetadata will return the metadata signed or not based on the security info of the advanced_settings.php ('signMetadata').

-Before the XML metadata is exposed, a validation takes place to ensure that the info to be provided is authorized.
+Before the XML metadata is exposed, a check takes place to ensure that the info to be provided is valid.

 ##### Attribute Consumer Service(ACS) endpoints/acs.php #####